monsieurbiz/docker/php/README.md

 Composer is installed by default and these images will be rebuild each time a new version is available to keep composer up-to-date.

+Blackfire probe is setup by default if you have the [container blackfire](https://hub.docker.com/r/blackfire/blackfire/).

 # Maintainer

 The whole team of [Monsieur Biz](https://github.com/monsieurbiz) maintains these images.